marriammu/ListingApartments/README.md

 ## Connect to backend
 change ip to your wifi ip from api-client.js file inside services in the project
 ## features
--Show list of apartments
+- Show list of apartments
--View apartment details
+- View apartment details
--Create apartment
+- Create apartment
 ##tools
 - react
 - react-native